Kšinná – St Cosmas and Damian’s Church

 History

-The church was built between 1230 and 1250 by a Benedictine workshop from the Ludanice Abbey.
-At the beginning of the 14th century, a sacristy was added to it from the north, and in the later Gothic period, the interiors were decorated with frescoes.
-During the Reformation, the church for some time passed into the hands of Evangelicals, who built timber galleries around the nave walls for the congregation, as evidenced by the canonical visitation of 1729.
-In 1949, the church burnt down after a lightning strike.
-The interior fittings (benches, galleries, organs) and the roof with a turret were destroyed.
-In 2009, the parish received a grant for renovation.
+The church was built in the first half of the 13th century, perhaps by a Benedictine workshop from the abbey in Ludanice, which had the same invocation.
+At the beginning of the fourteenth century, a sacristy was added to the nave from the north, and later the interiors were decorated with Gothic frescoes.
+The first record in documents, but noting only the name of the village (“Xynna”), was written down only in 1352.
+During the Reformation, the church for some time passed into the hands of the Evangelicals, who added wooden galleries for the congregation around the walls of the nave, which was confirmed by the canonical visitation of 1729.
+In 1949, the church burned down after being struck by lightning.
+The interior furnishings (pews, galleries, organs) and the roof with a turret were destroyed.
+In 2009, the parish received a grant to carry out the renovation.

 Architecture